How to Help a Clonazepam Addict

 - Sensory overload.

 Acute benzodiazepine withdrawal can be dangerous.
 In serious cases, seizures and extreme confusion paired with body tremors are possible, and such instances will necessitate close medical supervision and pharmaceutical management throughout the process.

 - Discover the reasons and triggers for your addiction.

 - Practice coping skills to help you effectively deal with future temptations.

-If you absolutely cannot take time away from home or work responsibilities, then an outpatient program may be the best option for you.
+If you absolutely cannot take time away from home or work responsibilities, an outpatient program may be the best option for you.
 Outpatient programs allow you to continue living at home while you work through treatment.
 You will check in with a treatment facility at predetermined intervals for medical check-ins and therapy sessions.